 echo "/usr/local/sbin/set_rps.sh >/tmp/setRps.log 2>&1" >> /etc/rc.local

-Reboot the gateway CVM to apply the configurations.
-Then, test if a CVM that has no public IP can access the Internet through the public gateway CVM.
+3. Restart the public gateway CVM to apply the configurations.
+Then, test if a CVM without a public IP can access the Internet through the public gateway CVM.